yuqiliao/DataCommunity/content/english/author/yuqi-liao.md

   link : "https://github.com/yuqiliao/"
 title: Yuqi Liao
 ---
-Yuqi is a data and research professional with an interdisciplinary background in data visualization, web development, large-scale survey and assessment, machine learning, econometrics, and public policy.
+Yuqi Liao is a data and research professional with an interdisciplinary background in data visualization, web development, large-scale survey and assessment, machine learning, econometrics, and public policy.
 He is passionate about helping people and organizations explore and understand their data.
+Yuqi holds a Master of Public Policy degree with Georgetown University.

 Skills: R, JavaScript, Python, Stata, SPSS, Adobe Creative Suite